descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 std::cout << "c: " << c << '\n'; // fatal runtime error
 ```

-Even though, the code is the same from a programmer's perspective, the latter does not dangle while the former do. **Should just naming variables fix memory issues?
-Should just leaving variables unnamed introduce memory issues?** Again, contrary to programmer's expectations.
+Even though, the code is the same from a programmer's perspective, the latter does not dangle while the former do. **Should just naming temporaries, thus turning them into variables, fix memory issues?
+Should just leaving variables unnamed as temporaries introduce memory issues?** Again, contrary to programmer's expectations.
+If we viewed unnecessary/superfluous/immediate dangling as overhead, then the current rules of temporary and constant initialization could be viewed as violations of the zero-overhead principle since just naming temporaries is reasonably written better by hand.

 <!--
 Again, we should be able mark the return value of the index operators/functions accordingly to get corresponding